scpederzani/scpederzani/README.md

 🐦 **Twitter:** [@pederzani_sarah](https://twitter.com/pederzani_sarah)

 I'm a palaeoclimate scientist and archaeologist using stable isotope geochemistry and biomarker analysis to explore the climatic backdrop of recent human evolution.
-I am currently a postdoctoral scientist at the University of La Laguna.
+I am currently a postdoctoral scientist at the University of Utah.
 I am an avid R user and love implementing and promoting open and reproducible workflows and analyses in archaeology and palaeoclimate science.
-I regularly teach R data analysis in formats ranging from R introductory courses to advanced workshops on writing reproducible scientific manuscripts using RMarkdown (and probably soon Quarto!).
+I regularly teach R data analysis in formats ranging from R introductory courses to advanced workshops on writing reproducible scientific manuscripts using Quarto/RMarkdown.

 ### What am I up to?